rwuthric/docker-tutorial/docker/ex5/README.md

 ```
 python server.py
 ```
-In a different terminal on your machine running the echo server, you can open a telnet session connecting to the localhost on port 10000:
+In a different terminal on your machine running the server, you can open a telnet session connecting to the localhost on port 10000:
 ```
 telnet localhost 10000
 ```